Milan-Ecsedi/Graduation_project_backend/README.md

 # Documentation

-you can find the API documentation on /doc endpoint.
+you can find the API documentation on /doc endpoint. <br>
+Open the [](./docs/index.html) for the developer documentation<br>
-Written in hungarian<br>
+Written in hungarian

 Recommended to use Thunder Client for checking the endpoints, if you using Visual Studio:Code
 # Other apps which uses this backend